March 1874 Galway Borough by-election

 The March 1874 Galway Borough by-election was held on 20 March 1874.
-The byelection was held due to the succession to a peerage of the incumbent Home Rule MP, William St Lawrence.
+The by-election was held due to the succession to a peerage of the incumbent Home Rule MP, William St Lawrence.
 It was won by the Home Rule candidate Frank Hugh O'Donnell.
+An election petition alleged bribery and intimidation on the part of O'Donnell's supporters, and his election was declared void under the Parliamentary Elections Act 1868.
+This resulted in another by-election in June.